JohnGaros/data_quality_api/docs/ARCHITECTURE.md

 - **Integration points:** Job managers in `dq_api.services` query the ContractRegistry to determine which dataset contract/rule bindings apply to a validation or cleansing job.
 Engines consume the resolved dataset schema and compiled rule set, while `dq_metadata` receives explicit contract IDs, dataset contract IDs, and binding IDs for lineage.

 Contract-driven orchestration ensures that rules, schemas, and lifecycle metadata flow through a single source of truth rather than ad-hoc config bundles.
 It also enables bidirectional sync (filesystem ↔ API ↔ DB), environment promotion workflows, and future streaming integrations (schema registry subjects) described in `docs/CONTRACT_DRIVEN_ARCHITECTURE.md`.

+**Canonical JSON guarantee:** Regardless of authoring format (YAML/JSON/Excel), all rule templates and contracts are normalised into canonical JSON via `dq_contracts.serialization.to_canonical_json` (or the mirrored helper in `rule_libraries.loader`) before being stored in Postgres JSONB columns, returned by APIs, or forwarded to engines/metadata exports.

 ## 3. Upload pathways